ARPBlueSteel/hastune-mikeru/初音ミクル 1.0/readme.txt

-Thank you for downloading Hatsune Mikeru 初音ミクル !
-A high school project by Haj-P and some_what_random, as part of a larger collaboration with abodudaday#6308, noisymarc, and asleep#4973.
+Thank you for downloading Hatsune Mikeru !
+A high school project by Haj-P and some_what_random

 NOTE: Please see user agreement before use of this voicebank.

 VERSION HISTORY
-Version 1.0
+Version 2.0
 Standard Japanese CV voicebank

 PROFILE
 Name: 初音ミクル
-Gender: Male
+Gender: Male
 Language: Japanese
 Voiced by: some_what_random